Shothole Canyon, located on the eastern side of Cape Range National Park, is one of the most rugged areas of the National Park.

 12km into the canyon you'll find a carpark, picnic tables and toilet facilities along with the start/end point of the Shothole Canyon Walk.
 The walk is a Class 4, 100m return walk up steps that takes you to a lookout with spectacular views down the canyon towards Exmouth Gulf.
 The steps are extremely steep and narrow and the gravel surface can be slippery underfoot; visitors are reminded to take due care.

-Exmouth's Shothole Canyon was named after the shot holes left by the explosive charge fixed to set up miniature earthquakes for seismographic studies during the oil searches in the 1950s.
+The canyon's name is derived from the shot holes left by explosive charges fixed to set up miniature earthquakes, for seismographic studies during oil searches in the 1950s.

 The turn off to Shothole Canyon Road is 15 minutes' drive (17km) south of Exmouth's township, on the Minilya-Exmouth Road.
 A 4WD is required to drive through the canyon.